ilanschnell/bitarray/doc/random_p.rst

 is large.
 In the following we focus on the case of ``n`` being large.

-When ``p`` is small, a fast implementation of ``random_p()`` is to first calculating the population of the bitarray, and then randomly set the required number of bits.
+When ``p`` is small, a fast implementation of ``random_p()`` is to first calculate the population of the bitarray, and then randomly set the required number of bits.
 Python 3.12 introduced ``random.binomialvariate()`` which is exactly what we need to to determine the bitarray's population.